iwilare/category-theory-course-2025/2025-02-14 - Lecture 3 - Other categories, Prog, preorders.md

 ## Today's plan

 - We will see other examples of categories:
-    - Prog, the category of programs
+    - Prog, the category of types and Rust programs
     - The free category on a graph

 ## Small remark on the notation for method chaining